-Open source software is a type of software released under a license in which the copyright holder grants users the rights to study, change, and distribute the software to anyone and for any purpose.
-It is also a philosophy, with participants believing in the free and open sharing of information in pursuit of the greater common good.
+Open source is a philosophy, with participants believing in the free and open sharing of information in pursuit of the greater common good.

 A public market for options, giving the buyer an option to buy or sell a cryptocurrency at a specific strike price, on or before a specific date.